-During March 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings Per Share" (SFAS 128), which amends the standards for computing earnings per share previously set forth in Accounting Principles Board Opinion No. 15, "Earnings per Share" (APB 15).
-SFAS 128, which will be adopted by the Company for the periods ending December 31, 1997, will not have a material effect on the computation of the Company's historical net loss per share amounts.
+During March 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings Per Share" ("SFAS 128"), which amends the standards for computing earnings per share previously set forth in Accounting Principles Board Opinion No. 15, "Earnings per Share" ("APB 15").
+SFAS 128, which will be adopted by the Company for the period ending December 31, 1997, will not have a material effect on the computation of the Company's historical net loss per share amounts.